lukexor/pix-engine/README.md

 * **opengl** -
   Forces `sdl2` to use `opengl` as its renderer.
 This feature is disabled by default, allowing `sdl2` to use whichever renderer it defaults to on the target system.
-For example, macOs defaults to `metal`.
+For example, macOS defaults to `metal`.

 ## Known Issues